-If you have any questions regarding CREAMMA or this guidance, please contact any member of the Labor & Employment Group.
+If you have any questions regarding CREAMMA or this guidance, please contact Tatiana Webb at 215-246-3140 or twebb@archerlaw.com or any member of the Labor & Employment Group.

-This client advisory is for general information purposes only.
-It does not constitute legal or tax advice, and may not be used and relied upon as a substitute for legal or tax advice regarding a specifc issue or problem.
-Advice should be obtained from a qualifed attorney or tax practitioner licensed to practice in the jurisdiction where that advice is sought.
+DISCLAIMER: This client advisory is for general information purposes only.
+It does not constitute legal or tax advice, and may not be used and relied upon as a substitute for legal or tax advice regarding a specific issue or problem.
+Advice should be obtained from a qualified attorney or tax practitioner licensed to practice in the jurisdiction where that advice is sought.